Frequently Asked Questions

 Is zoom teeth whitening safe and painless?

 Zoom whitening is typically not regarded as painful, although some individuals may notice temporary sensitivity during and after the treatment.
 When carried out by a trained dental expert, Zoom whitening is a secure and efficient method for obtaining a brighter smile.
+At Aspire Advanced Dentistry, we break the appointment to 15 minute sessions and between those session, the tooth sensitivity and your comfort will be evaluated.

 FAQ: Restorative Dentistry